BingusBoingus-Developer-Team/BingusBoingus/README.md

 This repository follows a structured Git branching workflow:

 - Branch Creation: Start a new branch for each feature or bug fix.
-- [Commits](CONTRIBUTING.md#git-commit-type): Make changes and commit with clear messages following the conventional commit messages.
+- Commits: Make changes and commit with clear messages following the conventional commit messages.
-- [Pull Request](CONTRIBUTING.md#submitting-a-pull-request): Create a PR to merge changes, explaining the purpose.
+- Pull Request: Create a PR to merge changes, explaining the purpose.
 - Review: Collaborators review code, provide feedback.
 - Iterations: Address feedback, make necessary adjustments.
 - Merge: Approved changes are merged into the dev branch.

 This workflow ensures organized and collaborative development.

+for more information on contributing and conventional commits please visit the [Github Contributing Docs.](https://github.com/github/docs/blob/main/CONTRIBUTING.md)

 Built with [NestJs](https://github.com/nestjs)